 Donald Long sighed.
 The ale had gone sour again, and his flea bites had begun itching as well.
-Inns such as the one he was in, two vales north of Charing Vale, were just one part of why he did not like time travel.
+Inns such as the one he was in, two vales north of Charing Vale, were the worst parts of time travel.
 Still, it would be worth it when he got Elizabeth.
-Then he would save what had originally been his experiment and show Roger up for the fool that he was, and the Time Board would be forced to lift the censure that Donald had been working under.
-And once the censure was lifted, Donald could finally collect his assets, particularly the money and other goodies the Board didn’t know about, and get the hell out.
+Then he would save what had originally been his experiment and show Roger up for the fool that he was before the Intelligenisa Board.
+Once Donald had accomplished that, he could finally collect his assets, particularly the gold and other valuables he’d hidden in the stash the Board didn’t know about and get the hell out.

 It had not been an easy summer.
 Finding the Parkers had not been difficult.
 He’d merely followed the directions he’d heard Mistress Ford give the Parkers as they’d left Downleigh.
 But he’d been delayed going after them by a week, and by the time he’d reached Charing Vale, Elizabeth had been as closely mewed up as the rest of the women in the village.

 Donald was reasonably certain this would be where he would finally get his hands on Elizabeth.
-It seemed pretty unlikely the three would find somewhere else to hide before they turned up in London sometime over the next couple months.
-What a disaster that had been.
+It seemed unlikely the three would find yet another place to hide before they turned up in London later that coming winter.
+Donald blinked.
+It was difficult to remember that what was in his past had not yet happened for the Parkers and the girl.
+He shifted and scratched himself.
 The only part that was worth all this trouble was knowing how it would all fall out.